Yerself Is Steam

-Yerself Is Steam is the debut studio album by American indie rock band Mercury Rev, released on May 14, 1991.
+Yerself Is Steam is the debut studio album by the American indie rock band Mercury Rev, released on May 14, 1991.
 The title is a mondegreen of the phrase "your self-esteem", and is taken from a recurring lyric in opening track "Chasing a Bee".
 "Car Wash Hair" was released as a single to follow the album.
-"Very Sleepy Rivers" is supposedly about a serial killer, with the river acting as a metaphor for the killer's relative calm and sudden tendency to snap.

-A music video for "Chasing a Bee" was shot at an abandoned infectious disease hospital that once housed Mary Mallon on North Brother Island in New York City, and was directed by Jim Spring and Jens Jurgensen.
+"Very Sleepy Rivers" is a reference to a previous lyric in the album, "your eyes are rivers, they give me shivers."
+A music video for "Chasing a Bee" was shot at an abandoned infectious disease hospital that once housed Mary Mallon on North Brother Island in the Bronx, and was directed by Jim Spring and Jens Jurgensen.

 Dean Wareham of Galaxie 500 made a guest appearance on "Car Wash Hair" and assisted with recording, allegedly after bassist and engineer Dave Fridmann spent the band's advance on a holiday package.

 Critical reception

 In Rolling Stone, David Fricke labeled Yerself Is Steam "slacker beat at its most extreme and hypnotic, a marvel of tortured self-absorption and compelling dissonance".

 "Music dictated not by logic but by intuition," wrote AllMusic critic Jason Ankeny in a retrospective review, "Yerself Is Steam is an album at war with itself, split by its desire to achieve both melodic pop bliss and white-noise transcendence within the same space; it succeeds brilliantly, avant-bubblegum fuel injected by fits and flourishes of prismatic chaos."
 In 2016, Pitchfork ranked the record at number 16 on its list of "The 50 Best Shoegaze Albums of All Time", with staff writer Stuart Berman commenting that "Yerself Is Steam is really a shoegaze album in the inverse: Where their fuzz-pedaling peers obliterated the human presence in rock music through a cloud of distortion, Mercury Rev foregrounded the claustrophobic, panicky unease of being trapped inside it."